dermesser/libsocket/doc/libsocket++/DOCUMENTATION++.md

 Return value 0 if successful, otherwise -1.

+You don't have to destroy the sockets explicitly.
+The sockets are also destroyed when the destructor of `socket` (virtual, of course) is called.

 ## `inet_dgram_client` Class: Internet UDP Sockets
 ### Constructors
 Declared in `inetclientdgram.hpp`, defined in `inetclientdgram.cpp`